C23-DF02-DiskusAI-Dicoding-Indonesia/Chatbot-Response-Endpoint/README.md

 # Chatbot-Response-Endpoint

-This is a simple ML Deployment using flask
+This is a simple ML Deployment using Flask framework.
+Load the Universal Sentence Encoder module, which has been pre-trained on a large corpus of text.
+Also, To efficiently store chatbot data, save the pre-encoded responses in a JSON format.
+Define routes and associate them with specific functions that will handle incoming requests and provide responses.
+These endpoints will allow users to interact with our chatbot and utilize the search bar.

 ## Getting started
 ### Run Locally